Phonics is how children begin to read and write. We use Letters and Sounds as the basis of our phonics programme. Click here for the full document.

 Mersham Primary School aims to teach cursive handwriting, beginning in Early Years and continuing through to Year 6.

 What is it?
-It stands for Grammar, Punctuation and Spelling.
+It stands for English Grammar, Punctuation and Spelling.
 All of these areas have always been taught in school, however, recently there has been a huge emphasis on this and the expectation of grammar terms the children should know and at what age, has changed drastically.
+We teach this using short discreet sessions across the school and these skills are then embedded across the curriculum.